Admitting now

 Evidence-based withdrawal management methods

-Withdrawal protocols are among the most evidence-based areas of addiction medicine.
+Withdrawal protocols are among the most evidence-based areas of addiction counselling and rehabilitation.
 We apply the standard-of-care methods.

 • 01

-Scheduled or symptom-triggered benzodiazepine dosing, thiamine and multivitamin supplementation.
+Scheduled or symptom-triggered sedative dosing, support and multivitamin supplementation.
 Prevents seizures and DTs.
 Standard of care.

 • 02